 A vent is required for a sewage ejector pump installation.
-The vent comes out of the sump pump and is connected into an existing vent stack or runs up and through the roof.
+The vent comes out of the sump pump and is connected to an existing vent stack or runs up and through the roof.
 The common outlet size after the sewage ejector pump is 2”.
-After the pump outlet line there is always a check valve to make sure that nothing drains back into the sump basin after the waste water is pumped out.
+After the pump outlet line, there is always a check valve to make sure that nothing drains back into the sump basin after the wastewater is pumped out.

 The top of the sump basin is sealed so that no waste or smell can come out of the top of the basin when it is installed properly.